Tree Removal During Renovation: Which Northern Westchester Towns Require Permits

 Use a planning tool to scope tree review

 Tree work is one of the most underestimated permit items in northern Westchester renovations.
 PermitWut identifies whether tree review applies in your municipality and which board reviews it.
-RiskWut flags conservation overlay and wetland buffer triggers that escalate any tree work to Conservation Board jurisdiction.
+RiskWut flags conservation overlay and wetland buffer triggers that escalate any tree work into the environmental permit review process.
 CostWut incorporates replacement planting line items so the tree budget appears in the project total rather than as a surprise during construction.

 Sources